 Growth assets are expected to provide the majority of their returns in the form of capital growth and include investments such as equities and other diversified growth assets.
 They tend to carry higher levels of risk, yet have the potential to deliver higher returns over longer investment time frames.
-The focus of these funds is on higher risk investments with the objective of growing the value of your Investment Account over the long term.
+The focus of these funds is on higher risk investments with the objective of growing the value of your investment over the long term.
 Please note that, although these funds are classified as higher risk, the Trustee, having taken professional advice, is comfortable that they invest in growth assets that are appropriate for pension investments.
+The growth funds available to you are the: